Emulator Issues #6914

 Shrek 2 is also affected by this.

-#16 Updated by NeoBrainX about 7 years ago
+#16 Updated by NeoBrainX over 7 years ago

 I'm now 99% sure that Flipper uses fixed-point values for screen coordinates (i.e. the Clipper output and input of perspective divide).